 If your DBMS can’t keep up with end-user requests or critical application needs, you’ll lose out on key opportunities to turn actionable data into hard-and-fast results.
 Today, enterprises rise and fall based on the quality of their data, the ways they store it, and the speed with which they turn it into action.
-This means that you need to be confident you’re collecting the right information and managing it in the right way.
+You need to be confident you’re collecting the right information and managing it in the right way.

 Why Use Database Performance Management Software?

 With the best database monitoring tools, a database professional can make sure end users are getting the best performance possible.
 Ideally, these database tools can make it easier for users to get the information they’re looking for, organize it in a way that makes sense for different use cases, and do it all without delays or errors.
-At the same time, database performance software can help IT teams make sure their database is interfacing as intended with the applications that play a major role in their enterprise.
+At the same time, database performance software can help IT teams make sure their database is interfacing as intended with their major applications.

 To do this, the best database monitoring tools keep tabs on memory and CPU across your database and prioritize queries to make sure urgent tasks get taken care of without slowing down the whole system.
 They’ll also make sure your data is being stored in a clear, effective way and can help IT teams exercise more control over who has access to what information.
 The following database tools list can get you started with finding the best solution for your business.